codesandbox/codesandbox-client/packages/homepage/content/docs/2-teams.md

 title: Workspaces
 authors: ['CompuIves']
 description:
-  A workspace makes it easier to collaborate on sandboxes with others.
-In a workspace you share ownership of the sandboxes so you can all work on them.
+  A workspace makes it easier to collaborate on code with others.
+In a workspace you share ownership of sandboxes and templates, and can keep organized with folders, to enable your entire team to work on sandboxes together.
 ---

 ## Creating a Workspace